Automotive Art also referred to as Auto Art, and Car Art is a rapidly

 viewpoint but there are also arguments for the merits of depicting

-an important place in our artistic expression.
+have an important place in our artistic expression.
 It is also necessary

 to take into consideration the merits of each genre of art and not